weizheng1910/Learning-Notes/Security.md

 ##### Whitelist Validation
-Whitelist validation is coming up with the correct input format.
-The best way to implement whitelist validation is through Regular Expressions, or Regex, when the logic to validate an input is complex, e.g. an email address.
+Whitelist validation is coming up with a list of how correct input should be like.
+The best way to implement whitelist validation is through
+Regular Expressions, or Regex, when the logic of validating an input is complex, e.g. an email address.
 Tried and tested Regex can be found in regexlib.com.

 **